Events & Resources

 Contact Us

-• Moving from CEO to executive chairman could position Ek to steer Spotify’s long-term direction, rather than day-to-day operations, while letting him focus on more strategic bets, structural changes, and regulations.
+• Moving from CEO to executive chairman could allow Ek to steer Spotify’s long-term direction while stepping back from day-to-day operations to focus on more strategic bets, structural changes, and regulations.

-• Söderström and Norström’s combined experience—they helped oversee Spotify’s product road map, ad tech investments, and international expansion—could help drive this transition.
+• Söderström’s and Norström’s combined experience—they helped oversee Spotify’s product road map, ad tech investments, and international expansion—positions them to drive this transition.

-This leadership change could also help unlock new monetization paths—such as deeper AI-driven ad targeting, expanded creator tools, or new subscription ad models—to hone Spotify’s ad ambitions, provided the transition doesn’t create friction.
+What this means for brands: The leadership change could help unlock new monetization paths—such as deeper AI-driven ad targeting, expanded creator tools, or new subscription ad models—to hone Spotify’s ad ambitions, provided the transition doesn’t create friction.

 You've read 0 of 2 free articles this month.